YvCodeHong/CV/README.md

 ## Yvonne Tang

 A bi-linguist in English and Mandarin, I am currently undertaking a 12-week intensive coding bootcamp at Makers Academy.
 Prior to this, I spent eight years in China where I first studied the language and then worked in the education and PR field.
 My curiosity towards tech largely stems from experiencing first-hand the explosion of China’s tech industry.
 Products such as WeChat, Taobao and Alipay left me in awe.
-I was fixated at how a product can be created which would change the way people functions and go about with their lives included myself.
-I am particularly fascinated in the e-commerce and payments, the latter being the area that I’m most interested in and would love to pursue after my 12 weeks of coding.
+I was fixated at how a product can be created in a way that changes the way we interact, and more importantly solve problems.
+I am fascinated in the e-commerce and e-payments sector, the latter being the area that I’m most interested in and would love to pursue after my 12 weeks of coding.

 ## Skills